SOC Analyst: Job Description, Skills and 5 Key Responsibilities

 - Incident response manager — manages and prioritizes actions during isolation, analysis, and containment of an incident.
-They also communicate any special requirements of high severity incidents to both internal and external stakeholders.
+They also communicate any special requirements of high severity incidents to internal,external, and executive stakeholders.

 5 responsibilities of SOC analysts

-SOC analysts ensure that possible security incidents are accurately identified, analyzed, guarded against, investigated and made known.
+SOC analysts ensure that events are investigated, possible security incidents are accurately identified and investigated, analyzed, escalated, guarded against, and communicated with clarity.